connectrpc/connectrpc.com/docs/python/grpc-compatibility.md

 gRPC and Connect clients at the same time.
 Envoy is a widely used proxy server with support for translating the Connect protocol to gRPC via the [Connect-gRPC Bridge](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/connect_grpc_bridge_filter).

-For example, if you have a gRPC server currently listening on port 8080, you update it to use port 8081 and expose the service for both Connect and gRPC clients on port 8080 with this config.
+For example, if you have a gRPC server currently listening on port 8080, you can update it to use port 8081 and expose the service for both Connect and gRPC clients on port 8080 with this config.

 ```yaml